 For the shrimp shells and heads, you can try asking your fish monger, but personally I just keep a Ziploc bag in the freezer which I add shells to every time I use shrimp.
 That way I always have a supply of shells and heads for making stock.
 Lastly the Potassium Carbonate is sold under the brand name Koon Chun in Asian grocery stores.
 You could also use food grade lye but you'll have to experiment to figure out how much to add.

-- 15 grams dried pollack or dried flounder
+- 15 grams dried pollock (or dried flounder)

 - 5 cups water